The real reason open offices won’t go away any time soon

 An alternative vision comes from real-estate services company Cushman & Wakefield.
 Its “6 feet office” concept includes more space between desks and lots of visual cues to remind coworkers to maintain physical distances.

 Of course, to do anything like this in most offices will require a proportion of staff working at home on any given day.
-It will also mean then end of the individual desk for most.
+It will also mean the end of the individual desk for most.

 This part may the hardest to handle.
 We like our personal spaces.